SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 - confirmation bias: our tendency to seek out information that justifies our beliefs instead of challenging them.
 - quantification bias.
 We tend to overvalue quantitative evidence to the detriment of qualitative or contextual evidence about an application.

-#### Chapter 8 WHERE DO WE GO FROM HERE?
+### Chapter 8 WHERE DO WE GO FROM HERE?

 - Most AI research until recently was open, built on public knowledge, and shared widely.
 But the trend has reversed in the last few years.
 - If we keep going down the path of AI as almost entirely private and profit driven rather than guided by public interest, the risks are clear.
 But there’s still room for change.
-- We must first recognize that much of the downside of AI comes down to factors outside the technology itself—like the incentives of the institutions that use AI.
+- Much of the downside of AI comes down to factors outside the technology itself—the misguided incentives of the institutions that adopt it, disproportionately those that are underfunded or cannot effectively perform their roles, the institutions we call “broken.”

 #### AI Snake Oil Is Appealing to Broken Institutions

-- The demand for AI snake oil here isn’t primarily about AI—it’s about the misguided incentives of the institutions that adopt it, disproportionately those that are underfunded or cannot effectively perform their roles, the institutions we call “broken.”
 - it is clear that AI isn’t the solution to the root problem that it is trying to fix.
 Yet, the logic of efficiency is entrenched in these institutions, and AI can seem like a silver bullet, even if it is snake oil.

 #### Embracing Randomness